github/developer.github.com/content/webhooks/index.md

 mind between webhooks and service hooks are:

 - Service hooks cannot be installed on organizations, only repositories.
-- A service may only be installed at most once per repository, whereas multiple webhooks can be installed on each organization/repository.
+- You can only install a one service per integrator for a repository, whereas multiple webhooks can be installed on each organization/repository.
 - Each service hook only supports a specific set of events, depending on the services implementation.
 - Each service has it's own unique set of configuration options.